 - Continued Maintenance – This step includes everyone involved in the intervention.
 It is important for the addicted person and his or her loved ones to be involved in continued counseling.
 The group now needs to transform into a type of support group and commit to making the changes needed to help ensure a successful recovery and preventing a relapse.

 It is imperative that the intervention is carefully planned and executed.
 This is a critical time in the addicted individual’s life.
 If the intervention is poorly planned or goes wrong, the situation can become worse.
 The addict may choose to dive deeper into the addiction because they feel betrayed or attacked.
 Remember to keep the meeting calm, the lines of communication open and the objective clear: get the addict into treatment.

 When is an Intervention Needed?

 An intervention is normally needed when a loved one is trapped in an addiction, and they continue to deny that there is a problem.
 The intervention is an act of love and concern for the addicted person.
 Fortunately, someone struggling with an addiction no longer has to hit rock bottom before he or she seeks help.
-Now, an intervention can raise that bottom and hopefully help the person fighting the addiction find recovery and healing much sooner.
-The intervention could save the life of the loved one struggling with addiction before they hit the bottom and die.
+Now, this process can raise that bottom and hopefully help the person fighting the addiction find recovery and healing much sooner.
+The meeting could save the life of the loved one struggling with addiction before they hit the bottom and die.

 What Happens After an Intervention?